-(4) Promise to Make a Gift
+(3) Promise to Make a Gift

-Although income that will be earned in the future can be the subject of a gift, the promise to make a gift in the future is not taxable even if the promise is enforceable.
+Although income that will be earned in the future can be the subject of a gift, the promise to make a gift in the future is not considered a taxable gift if the promise is unenforceable.
 This is because a mere promise to make a transfer in the future is not itself a transfer.
-The IRS agrees, as long as the gift cannot be valued.
-But if the promise is legally enforceable under state law, the IRS will attempt to subject it to the gift tax when it becomes capable of valuation.
+On the other hand, if the promise is legally enforceable under state law, the IRS will not consider it to be a taxable gift as long as it cannot be valued.
+When it does becomes capable of valuation, the IRS may take the position that the promising party has made a taxable gift.

-At the end of calendar year 2012, there was a lot of interest in this technique as a way to utilize the estate tax exemption in the event the exemption was to be reduced.
-Arguably, if the promise is enforceable under local law, and is made for less than full and adequate consideration in money or money’s worth, it will be treated as a taxable gift.
+At the end of calendar year 2012, there was a lot of interest in this technique as a way to utilize the estate tax exemption in the event the exemption was to be later reduced.
+Arguably, if the promise is enforceable under local law, and is made for less than full and adequate consideration in money or money’s worth, it should be treated as a taxable gift.
 There is significant disagreement between commentators with regard to the success of this technique or whether it would receive the blessing of the IRS.
 However, it did provide a way for less wealthy people to utilize the larger exemption.

 Transfers in the Ordinary Course of Business